Ziaul Roshan

 Ziaul Roshan (জিয়াউল রোশান) known mononymously as Roshan, is a Bangladeshi film actor and model who appears in Bangladeshi films.
-He made his debut film Rokto in (2016).
+He made his film debut in Rokto (2016).

 Career

 In 2016 he made his debut in Rokto opposite Porimoni, released both in Bangladesh and India.
 The film was an Indo-Bangla joint production.
 Dhat Teri Ki was his second film, with Farin Khan, Arifin Shuvoo and Nusraat Faria Mazhar in opposite roles.